amanoxsolutions/mlops-realtime-data-ingestion/doc/MLOPS.md

 then SageMaker automatically takes the last model metric as the new baseline for monitoring and we can't influence like we do for the custom metric the rate at which we want to update the monitoring threshold.
 ## SageMaker Model Monitoring
 The SageMaker service includes a model monitoring functionality, which can only be run on a schedule.
-At high level it simply compares predicted values from the model endpoints to ground truth values, computes an accuracy metric and raises an alarm if the accuracy is below the threshold stored in a `constraints.json` file (created during the model training in our case - see below
+At a high level it simply compares predicted values from the model endpoints to ground truth values, computes an accuracy metric and raises an alarm if the accuracy is below the threshold stored in a `constraints.json` file (created during the model training in our case - see below